okinileo/marketplace-gmv-retention-analysis/README.md

-# Brazilian E-Commerce Marketplace Analysis
+# Marketplace GMV and Retention Analysis

 End-to-end marketplace analytics project using the Olist Brazilian e-commerce dataset.